IBM-Bluemix-Docs/va/va_index.md

        ```
        {: codeblock}

+### Configure the Helm Chart
+{: #va_install_container_scanner_helm}

+Configure a Helm Chart and associate it with the cluster in which you want to use it.
+{:shortdesc}

-To configure the Helm chart, complete the following steps:
+To configure a Helm chart, complete the following steps:

-1. [Set up Helm in your cluster](/docs/containers/cs_integrations.html#helm).
-If you use an RBAC policy to grant the Helm tiller access, ensure that the tiller role has access to all namespaces.
-Giving the tiller role access ensures that the Container Scanner can watch containers in all namespaces.
+1. [Set up Helm in IBM Cloud Kubernetes Service](/docs/containers/cs_integrations.html#helm).
+If you use a role-based access control (RBAC) policy to grant access to Tiller, ensure that the Tiller role has access to all namespaces.
+Giving the Tiller role access to all namespaces ensures that the Container Scanner can watch containers in all namespaces.

 2. Add the IBM chart repository to your Helm, such as `ibm`.